 Holiday travel time is a key time to think about what would happen if an accident hits your family.
 This is the prime time for traveling with young children to visit grandparents and other family members.

 Most young parents don't want to even think about the possibility of death and see no need for estate planning.
 However, if a tragedy struck and both parents of minor children were killed, the situation left for their loved ones to deal with is extremely complicated, expensive, and emotional.

-One of the most important functions a will serves is to provide for guardians of the person (actual care and custody) and of the estate (inheritance) of minor children.
-The will should set up trusts to hold and administer any assets they inherit until such age as you determine they would be old enough to manage them on their own.
+One of the most important functions of a Will is to provide for guardians of the person (actual care and custody) and of the estate (inheritance) of minor children.
+The Will should set up trusts to hold and administer any assets they inherit until such age as you determine they would be old enough to manage them on their own.

-- You would have no say in who is appointed guardian of your children or their estates if you failed to make a will.
+- Parents have no say in who is appointed guardian of their children or their estates if they failed to make a Will.
 It will be up to the court to pick from a list of eligible persons.
 Families can get into ugly contests over guardianships that pit them against each other and destroy the family forever after.

 - The legal and accounting expenses for administering a guardianship for children for any length of time will likely be $10,000 or more.
 If the child is very young when the guardianship begins, the total can run into the $30,000-$35,000 range or more.
 This money will have to be paid out of the guardianship estate, and the child loses the benefit of this large amount of money.

 The Pro's Of A Preparing A Will To Provide For Your Minor Children

 - Parents can specify in their Will who their choices (primary and alternates) for guardians for their children would be if that worst-case scenario happens and both parents are killed.